natematias/governing-human-algorithm-behavior/README.md

   * how the paper advances the conversation
   * a question or observation that links the paper to the theme of the day or the theme of the course

-Each week, students are expected to post at least one link recommended by the Fuego system to Element in #discussion and add at least one comment in response to one other student's posted link.
-We will introduce the Fuego system on February 3rd.
+Each week, students are expected to post at least one news article to Canvas add at least one comment in response to one other student's posted link.

-Graduate students will have additional readings and will rotate responsibility for summarizing the reading for the rest of the class.
+Graduate students will have additional readings.
+Graduate students will also rotate responsibility for summarizing presenting to the class on the readings assigned to everyone.
 Summarizing the reading will involve:
 * Creating 2-3 slides for the reading
   * Slide one: introducing the core question of the paper, and the authors
   * Slide two: summarize the methods and findings of the paper